// Best Of

 Your implementation timeline is measured in weeks, not quarters.
 You need to be live and productive before the next buying cycle starts.

-You are a mid-market apparel brand ($10M–$500M) that needs enterprise-grade merchandising capabilities without enterprise-grade complexity and cost.
+You are a startup to mid-sized apparel brand that needs the merchandising capabilities larger teams run — without the complexity and cost that usually comes with them.

 // FAQ